yoasif/yoasif.github.io/firefox/wiki/switching-to-firefox.markdown

 You can import Opera, Chrome, other Chromium based browsers passwords using the guide over at [Bitwarden help](https://help.bitwarden.com/article/import-from-chrome/).

+### To Firefox

+You can import passwords into Firefox.
+Firefox has mobile apps for iOS and Android, but does not offer support for other browsers or a password export feature.

 #### From a Chromium based browser

 1. Navigate to <kbd>about:logins</kbd> in the Firefox URL bar